 Economists are predicting that 58 percent of unemployed workers who were laid off as a result of COVID-19 lockdowns are likely to return to their old jobs, according to the Brookings Institution.
-But with the majority of laid-off workers facing an uncertain employment future, the question remains of how workers and employers will transition into a post-coronavirus world of work.
+But with the majority of laid-off workers facing an uncertain employment future, the question remains of how workers and employers will transition into a post-COVID working world.

 The Committee for Economic Development (CED) explains that employers are a major source of ongoing training for employees.
 But with events like the COVID-19 pandemic, these former employees have been dislocated from an upward career path.